Pyomo/mpi-sppy/doc/src/agnostic.rst

 two files:

 - a model file with the model written in the guest AML (AMPL example: ``mpisppy.agnostic.examples.farmer.mod``)
-- a thin model wrapper for the model file written in Python (AMPL example: ``mpisppy.agnostic.examples.farmer_ampl_model.py``)
+- a thin model wrapper for the model file written in Python (AMPL example: ``mpisppy.agnostic.examples.farmer_ampl_model.py``).
+This thin python wrapper is model specific.

 There can be a little confusion if there are error messages because both files are sometimes refered to as the `model file.`

+Most modelers will probably want to import the deterministic guest model into their python wrapper for the model and the scenario_creator function in the wrapper modifies the stochastic paramaters to have values that depend on the scenario name argument to the scenario_creator function.

-(An exception is when the guest is in Python, then the wrapper file might as well contain the model specification as well so there typically is only one file.)
+(An exception is when the guest is in Pyomo, then the wrapper file might as well contain the model specification as well so there typically is only one file.)